Palm Partnership Training™

 Building a Partnership with Your Horse

 We are continuing our series on “training outside the box.”
 To review, we have discussed important steps to prepare for training on the trail, including reading the horse to recognize his inner energy level and working with him to release it, preparing the rider through warm up and stretching exercises, and building safety and confidence on the trail.
 We covered training tips for dealing with two of three common trail training issues: the horse that wants to always be in the lead and the horse that wants to run up from behind.
-This article some suggestions for dealing with a horse that is a spooky horse and cover tips for the “hot” horse in next week’s newsletter.
+This article contains suggestions for dealing with a horse that is a spooky horse, and covers tips for the “hot” horse in next week’s newsletter.

-When dealing with a spooky horse, go back to the routine we suggested in previous articles before to prepare him for his first trail ride.
+When dealing with a spooky horse, go back to the routine we suggested in previous articles to prepare him for his first trail ride.
 If he is spooky on a trail, it is better to work on overcoming spookiness issues there rather than moving on to a different trail.

 If he has been on a trail before and he has spooked or resisted, stop and figure out the reason why this happened.
 Was he reacting to something permanent that cannot be changed along the trail like a tree stump or a water crossing?
 Or did he spooked at something temporary, like a gush of wind, a grouse that flushed in front of him, or a sound in the bushes?

 If it was something permanent, to improve his training on the next ride get off his back and on the ground before reaching the object he spooked at.
 One key to controlling a spooky horse is that you must stop him before he decides to stop and spook.
 In this way you keep control so the horse can address the offending obstacle before he stops and spooks in fright.